Same-sex marriage in Connecticut: Civil unions

 The state enacted a civil union law in 2005 that provided same-sex couples with the same rights and responsibilities under state law as marriage, while also explicitly defining marriage as between "one man and one woman".
 Connecticut became the second state in the United States, following Vermont, to adopt civil unions, and the first to do so without judicial intervention.
 The bill was passed by the House of Representatives on April 13 in an 85–63 vote and by the Senate on April 20 in a 26–8 vote.
 Governor Jodi Rell signed the bill into law later the same day, and it went into effect on October 1, 2005.
 Prior to the passage of the civil union legislation, Connecticut had recognized same-sex relationships solely for the purpose of providing benefits to the same-sex partners of state employees.

-Following the Supreme Court of Connecticut's October 2008 ruling which found that civil unions failed to provide same-sex couples with the rights and responsibilities of marriage, civil unions ceased to be performed and all existing unions were automatically transformed into marriages on October 1, 2010.
-Same-sex marriages, civil unions and domestic partnerships from other jurisdictions are now legally treated as marriages in Connecticut.
+Following the Connecticut Supreme Court's October 2008 ruling in Kerrigan, which found that civil unions failed to provide same-sex couples with the rights and responsibilities of marriage, civil unions ceased to be performed and all existing unions were automatically transformed into marriages on October 1, 2010.
+Same-sex marriages, civil unions and domestic partnerships from other jurisdictions are now legally recognized as marriages in Connecticut.